stdm/stdm.github.io/teaching.md

 <a name="courses"></a>
 ## Online courses

-I try to make my main courses available as free online ressources as a best effort offer.
+Original versions of my main courses are available as free online ressources as a best effort offer.

-  * [Artificial Intelligence](http://stdm.github.io/ai-course) (KI1): final year elective course in the Bachelor of Computer Science degree program of ZHAW.
-Available online with full course material, videos (currently shot: HS 2018) and audio-only recordings.
+  * [Artificial Intelligence 2018](http://stdm.github.io/ai-course) (KI1): final year elective course in the Bachelor of Computer Science degree program of ZHAW.
+Available online with full course material, videos and audio-only recordings.
 Taught in German, material in English.
-  * [Machine Learning](http://stdm.github.io/ml-course) (TSM_MachLe): elective technical scientific specialization module on the [Master of Science in Engineering](https://www.msengineering.ch/en/home.html) program, focus area ICT / Data Science.
+  * [Machine Learning 2019](http://stdm.github.io/ml-course) (TSM_MachLe): elective technical scientific specialization module on the [Master of Science in Engineering](https://www.msengineering.ch/en/home.html) program, focus area ICT / Data Science.
 Material & lectures in English.

 <a name="theses"></a>